 Ask About CBD At Your Favorite Bistro

-As demand increases, more and more CBD restaurants will emerge and existing eateries will add CBD to their menu.
+As demand increases, more and more CBD restaurants will emerge, and existing eateries will add CBD to their menu.
 Don’t forget to check out your local cafes, bistros, and coffee houses ask them to offer CBD infused foods and drinks.
-You’ll be helping yourself and helping them get in on the ground floor of a hot new industry niche.
+You’ll be helping yourself and helping them get in on the ground floor of the hot new CBD dining niche.